-As far as aesthetic finishing processes go in online laser cutting, powder coating is one of the most durable.
-Powder coating is impact, chemical, and weather resistant.
-And we’ve already talked about all the ways powder coating is superior as a finishing process, but why don’t we show you what powder coating durability really looks like?
+Powder coating is one of the most durable finishing processes in online laser cutting.
+It’s impact, chemical, and weather resistant–and it looks great!
+We’ve already talked about all the ways powder coating is superior as a finishing process, but why don’t we show you what powder coating durability really looks like?

-We wanted to put our powder coating durability to the test, so we took laser cut aluminum (5052) brackets, powder coated them in gloss black, and ultimately tried to push the finishing to its breaking point.
-We tested the durability so you don’t have to, and here’s what we learned.
+We took laser cut aluminum (5052) brackets and powder coated them in gloss black.
+Then we tried to push the finishing process to its breaking point.
+Here’s what we learned.

 Three laser cut aluminum brackets that were cut and powder coated by SendCutSend prior to testing.

 On the far left, we have the powder coated .125” 5052 Aluminum.
 All our powder coated parts are deburred prior to powder coating, so this has a nice slightly rounded edge and the smooth surface allowed the powder coating to adhere to it well.
 Notice how even the inside of the bracket holes are 100% coated and no bare metal is visible.
 This takes the finishing of the part to a higher level than just a simple paint job.
 The only thing really noticeable through the powder coating is the tab left over from the machining process, and between the deburring and powder build up, it is significantly more hidden than on the other parts.